TomCani/project2/README.md

 # project2

+Create Funder.
+Funder is a GoFundMe type of resource.
+A platform for individuals globally to raise funds for any cause.
+What sets us apart?
+Our platform does not take any fees for donating or credit cards fees.
+We are backed by investors who would like to see people positively change the world.

 Requirements
   -Must use a Node and Express Server
   -Must be backed by a MySQL Database with a Sequelize ORM